teralove/parcel-helper/README.md

 ## Known Issues
-* Claiming parcels when the mailbox window is open might cause the procedure to halt mid-way.
-Closing the mailbox window will trigger the procedure to continue.
-Workaround is to make sure mailbox window is closed before calling !getmail.
+* Claiming parcels when the mailbox is open might cause the procedure to halt mid-way.
+Closing the mailbox will trigger the procedure to continue.
+Workaround is to make sure the mailbox window is closed before calling !getmail.

 ## Changelog